-To incentivize clustering, the transferable density is one dwelling per three (3) acres.
-Development rights should only be calculated on property not otherwise being used for a permitted use, special use, accessory use or otherwise similar, or property already under a conservation easement or permanent protection status.
+To incentivize clustering, the transferable density is one dwelling per three acres.

+Development rights should only be calculated on property not otherwise being used for a permitted use, special use, accessory use or otherwise similar use, or property already under a conservation easement, open-space easement, or otherwise permanently protected.

-All other areas within the TDR-S, not designated Agriculture and Forestry or Estates and Subdivision, transferable density should be one unit per ten acres.
-Development rights should only be calculated on property not otherwise being used for a permitted use, special use, accessory use or otherwise similar, or property already under a conservation easement or permanent protection status.
+In all other areas within the TDR-S, which are not designated Agriculture and Forestry or Estates and Subdivision, the transferable density should be one unit per ten acres.
+Development rights should only be calculated on property not otherwise being used for a permitted use, special use, accessory use or otherwise similar use, or property already under a conservation easement, open-space easement, or otherwise permanently protected.